 Teaching Fellow (Years Two, Three, Four, and Six)

 Students are appointed to the title of Teaching Fellow when as part of their academic requirement and training they teach sections of undergraduate courses as instructors of record.
 (This does not include Literature Humanities and Contemporary Civilization, described below).
 The expected time commitment for these duties might average fifteen hours per week, but per university policy may not exceed twenty hours per week.

-A preceptorship is a type of teaching fellowship awarded to students who have been selected by competitive application to teach a section of Literature Humanities or Contemporary Civilization, full-year courses in the Columbia College Core Curriculum.
+A preceptorship is a type of instructional appointment awarded to students who have been selected by competitive application to teach a section of Literature Humanities or Contemporary Civilization, full-year courses in the Columbia College Core Curriculum.
 This appointment is renewable for one year, but appointment to teach for a second year is contingent on satisfactory performance in the first year and on their year of registration.
 Students may apply to be a preceptor only if they have or expect to have the MPhil by the May prior to being appointed as a preceptor, and if they will be in no later than their sixth year of registration during the first year of the preceptorship.
 For additional information concerning the Core Curriculum, please see its website here.

 Graduate Research Assistant